neo4j/docker-neo4j/README.md

 On OSX use http://boot2docker.io/[boot2docker] and replace localhost with the IP from `$DOCKER_HOST` instead.
 Tip: you can use `boot2docker ip` to get it.

+Please note that there is an exception printed for recreating the RDD database, this is just informative and shouldn't have been reported by Neo4j in this format.

 ### Authentication

-Please note that Neo4j 2.2.4 requires authentication.
+Please note that Neo4j 2.2.5 requires authentication.
 You have to login with `neo4j/neo4j` at the first connection and set a new password.
 The auth credentials are stored in the `/data/dbms/auth` file, which will reside in your external directory.